 Pick Your Spot.
-If you’re searching for “vehicle storage units near me,” you’ll want to be sure that you choose a reputable self storage lot that offers more than just an uncovered space to park your RV.
-You’ll want someplace that invests in security fencing, video surveillance, alarm systems, and lighting, while offering amenities such as access to electricity or protection from the elements.
-Ultimately, an RV is a big investment, and you’ll want to store it someplace that will take care of it as well as you would.
+If you’re searching for “vehicle storage units near me,” you’ll want to be sure that you choose a reputable self storage lot that offers more than just a space to park your RV, trailer or boat.
+You’ll want someplace that invests in onsite management, security fencing, video surveillance, alarm systems, security lighting, and routine security checks while offering amenities such as access to electricity or protection from the elements.
+Ultimately, an RV, motorhome, camper, or travel trailer is a big investment, and you’ll want to store it someplace that will take care of it as well as you would.

 Consult Your RV Owner’s Manual.
 Your owner’s manual is your best source for specifics on how to prepare your particular model of RV for long-term storage.
 While almost all RVs require that you perform certain basics, such as emptying fresh water and wastewater tanks, removing propane tanks, draining battery fluid, and so on, each individual RV requires unique methods and best practices for performing even these routine maintenance tasks correctly.
 That’s why your owner’s manual should be your first stop whenever you’re preparing your RV for storage.

 Clean it Out.
 There are lots of reasons to give your RV a good, deep cleaning before you put it into Kansas or Missouri storage for the winter.
 For starters, it’ll be fresh and clean and ready when spring rolls back around.
 Cleaning out food items and other perishables cuts down on your risk of pest infestations, while removing clothes, linens, bath towels, and so on will help ensure that they’re fresh when you return to your RV.
 Ultimately, there’s simply no reason to leave personal items, electronics, and other belongings in your RV while it’s in storage, where they don’t do anyone any good.